drewskii3300/Analog-Temperature-Sensor/README.md

 With this sensor and an Arduino, you can:
 - Measure the **current temperature** of the environment.
 - Monitor **temperature changes over time**.
-- Use temperature readings to **control other devices**, like fans, LEDs, or buzzers (for example, when it gets too hot or too cold).
+- Use temperature readings to **control other devices**, like fans, LEDs, or buzzers like when it gets hot or cold).

 ---